hotblackhole/ACRYR/README.md

         - Has one or many issue picture evidence
         - Fix bug, user not displaying correctly in claims display
         - Claims tab show only current logged user claims unless he's admin
+  - Iteration 1
+      - At administrator level :
+          - See all claims in Claims/Index
+          - Can delete all claims
+          - Can edit only his claims
+      - Create participation model to link users to claims
+      - Add ability to user to join himself to claim(s)
+  - Iteration 2
+      - Add field state in claims model (enum  draft, published)
+          - The default state of a claim is draft
+          - Draft claims are visible only for the creator and administrators
+          - Creator can change the state of a claim
+      - Create claim review model that contain claim_id, type (enum reject, improve) and content
+          - Messages are used by administrator when they reject a claim
+          - Only administrator can add/edit/delete messages
+          - The claim author see all his messages (but not the claim participants)
+      - Added a button to enable administrator to ask for modification of a claim
+          - Create a message for the claim
+          - Change claim state to draft
+      - Added mail support

 Documentation and Support